overx-ai/tg-bot-template/.clinerules/python-telegram-bot-rules.md

 ## Python-Telegram-Bot Specific Requirements

-### Correct handling of callbacks and commands with one method
+### Correct handling of Telegram callbacks and commands with one method
 - Method has both update and query callback in signature
 - Understands user_id
 - Ensures user exists
 - Uses keyboard manager to reduce memory footprint
 - Uses locale manager to provide localized messages
+- Replies to user using query or update
+- Such method is appropriate to handle both telegram callback data and commands
 ```python
 async def how_to(update: Update, context, query=None) -> None:
     """Send a welcome message and list available services."""